gochan-org/gochan/README.md

 A muti-threaded Imageboard software project in Go

-At the moment, regular users can:
+At the moment, regular users can:<br />
 - Log in as the admin account (staff management coming soon)
 - Post in a thread (thread creation coming very soon)
 - Upload an image with a post